Real estate prices are forever in flux.

 But there are no "sure things" in real estate, of course.

-When your home appreciates you have a larger asset to borrow against, and you'll see a greater profit when you sell.
+When your home appreciates you have more equity to borrow against, and you'll produce a higher profit when you sell.

-Many believe that the economy is the major factor impacting real estate appreciation.
+Many think that the economy is the biggest factor affecting real estate appreciation.

-mortgage rates, employment, job growth, government programs and some other national factors have a measurable effect on your home's value.
+interest rates, employment, job growth, government programs and quite a few other national determinants have a measurable impact on your home's worth.

-However, your house's value and the elements that play the biggest role in its appreciation are specific to the local Waterville economy and housing market.
+However, your home's value and the components that play the most significant role in its appreciation are specific to the local Waterville economy and housing market.

 The local economy - Are local businesses hiring?
 Have businesses moved into or away from an area?
-Is there a good blend of job types in an area, or does it depend on just one industry?
+Is there a good combination of business in an area, or does it depend on just one industry?
 Is the blend of commercial and residential zoning changing?